• Skip to main content

 HABA's First Orchard was, appropriately enough, our LG's very first game.
 Haba is one of my favorite wood toy companies so I knew it was a product I could trust.
 The game is perfect for learning colors and encouraging cooperative play.
 We've had it for several months now and still regularly enjoy playing First Orchard as a family.
 My daughter claps with excitement every time we "pick" a fruit!

-HABA My Very First Games - First Orchard Cooperative Board Game for 2 Year...
+HABA My Very First Games - First Orchard Toddler Game - My First Orchard...

-HABA My Very First Games - First Orchard Cooperative Board Game for 2 Year...
+HABA My Very First Games - First Orchard Toddler Game - My First Orchard...

 Check current price